 “Dark Specter’s Revenge” Power Rangers In Space (Episode 29 and 30)

-A giant asteroid races to Earth and the Rangers have to try and stop it while not giving up Andros’ recently recovered sister, Astronema.
-Another non-stop action piece that also features zords trying to push an asteroid away from blowing up the earth.
+A giant asteroid races to Earth and the Rangers have to try and stop it while not giving up Andros’ recently recovered sister.
+Another non-stop action piece that also features Zords trying to push an asteroid away from Earth.
 Seriously, where else can you see this kind of stuff on a weekly kids TV series?

 “Journey’s End” Power Rangers Lost Galaxy (Episodes 43-45)